 What is a trade union?

-A trade union is organisation that brings together working people to form a collective that protects and advances their rights, terms, pay and conditions.
+A trade union is organisation that brings together working people to form a collective voice that protects and advances their rights, terms, pay and conditions to create a better world of work.
+This is achieved through negotiations with employers, or through political campaigning and lobbying.

-In places where a union is recognised, the union can negotiate on behalf of the workforce for better pay as well as terms and conditions like holidays or other workplace policies.
+In places where a trade union is recognised, they can negotiate on behalf of the workforce for better pay as well as terms and conditions, including holidays or other workplace policies.

 Because of the collective strength that unions have as large membership organisations, they have a powerful voice to lobby and campaign on the things that matter to their members at work, in their communities and beyond.